thinkingmachines/gcs-mutex-lock/README.md

 ## Use Cases

-Use this if:
+Use this for:

-- You just want a simple, serverless, global lock
+- If you just want a simple, serverless, global lock
-- The app is high-latency (i.e. batch ETL processes)
+- High-latency applications (i.e. batch ETL processes)
-- You have a long-running distributed compute process
+- Long-running, distributed compute processes

 Don't use this for: